google/zetasql/docs/pipe-syntax.md

 **Description**

 Renames specified columns.
-Each old column name must exist exactly once in the input table.
-The `RENAME` operator can't rename value table fields, pseudo-columns, range variables, or objects that aren't columns on the pipe input table.
+Each column to be renamed must exist exactly once in the input table.
+The `RENAME` operator can't rename value table fields, pseudo-columns, range variables, or objects that aren't columns in the input table.

+After a `RENAME` operation, the referenced top-level columns (like `x`) are renamed, but table aliases (like `t`) still refer to the original row values.
+Therefore, `t.x` will still refer to the original value.

 **Example**